-1. Application Process - Complete the Southern Crescent Technical College Application for Admission and submit the \$20 application fee (former students may be exempt).
-Applications from persons who do not actually enroll in Southern Crescent Technical College will be maintained for one year.
+1. Application Process - Complete the Southern Crescent Technical College Application for Admission and submit the \$25 application fee (former students and MOWR students are exempt).
+Applicants that don't attend will need to update a new application for the desired term they will attend.
 Applicants furnishing false, incomplete, or misleading information will be subject to rejection or dismissal without a refund.

-2. Required Academic Criteria - A General Education Diploma (GED) or high school diploma (verified by an official transcript including graduation date and diploma type) will be required for admission to Southern Crescent Technical College unless otherwise specified by the program's standards.
+2. Required Academic Criteria - A General Education Diploma (GED) or accredited high school diploma (verified by an official transcript including graduation date and diploma type) will be required for admission to Southern Crescent Technical College unless otherwise specified by the program's standards.
 Home-schooled students may follow an alternative path for admission, described below.
 High school diplomas from unaccredited institutions, Certificates of Attendance, or special education diplomas are not recognized for admission purposes.
 Students with diplomas from secondary schools located outside the United States must have their transcripts evaluated for equivalency by an approved outside evaluation organization.
-Applicants who have successfully completed (C or better) a minimum of 30 semester or 45 quarter hours at the degree level may submit official transcripts from all previously attended colleges accredited by an accepted accrediting agency in lieu of a GED or high school diploma.
-All applicants must provide Admissions with official transcripts from all post-secondary colleges and schools attended.
-Official transcripts must be in a sealed envelope.
+Applicants who have successfully completed (C or better) a minimum of 30 semester or 45 quarter hours at the degree level may submit official transcripts from all previously attended colleges accredited by an accepted accrediting agency in lieu of a GED or high school diploma. \Official transcripts must be in a sealed envelope or sent electronically by college.
 Official documents and credentials submitted to the College for admission and placement purposes, become and remain the property of SCTC and will not be returned to the applicant, duplicated, or transferred to another institution.